samfromaway/samfromaway/README.md

 ## My Focus

 I'm a full-stack developer (manly frontend though) passionate about working with React.
-If I build websites I use Next.js with my SEO experience.
+When I build websites I use Next.js with my SEO experience.
-If I build web-apps I use React with Material UI or React admin.
+When I build web-apps I use React with Material UI or React admin.
 I try to avoid building backends and use SaaS instead.
 <br/>